Question

 Thank you for writing to us.

-We believe that photography and portrait-making (and by extension, animations and cartoons) are not prohibited in Shari’ah.
+We believe that photography and portrait-making (and by extension, animations and cartoons) are not prohibited in the Shari’ah.
 In our understanding, the prohibition found in several hadith reports primarily concerns images associated with idolatry or religious reverence.
 Javed Ahmad Ghamidi, in his work on such hadith reports, concludes that while some hadith reports condemn image-making, the context reveals they target specific idolatrous practices.
 He cites examples from the Prophet Muhammad’s (pbuh) actions, indicating that certain non-religious representations, like children’s toys, are permissible.
+For example,

-Muslim Jurists have also limited the prohibition to depicting living beings, not inanimate objects.
-However, this does not resolve the apparent contradiction between the hadith reports and the Quran’s explicit statements.
-Therefore, this prohibition must be seen as specific to circumstances where images are associated with actions declared unlawful in these verses.
+The prohibition of images must be seen as specific to circumstances where they are associated with actions declared unlawful in these verses.
 This would apply particularly to images and statues linked with obscenities, those linked with idolatrous beliefs, or those that could lead to idolatry, such as treating images as living beings or viewing them as sacred, beneficial, or harmful, thereby leading to worship or seeking help from them.
 After making this distinction, no contradiction remains between the Quran and the hadith, and the ruling in the hadith becomes clear.
 However, the question remains as to why the prohibition is expressed in absolute terms.
 The answer seems to be that, in the period of the Prophet Muhammad (pbuh), images and statues were primarily made for worship or for objects and individuals connected with idolatrous sentiments, such as prophets, angels, jinn, trees, or religious symbols like the cross.
 Therefore, it is safe to say that the term “images” in the hadith refers to those made under idolatrous motivations or those that could lead to such beliefs.
 When considering later hadiths and examining the matter thoughtfully, this becomes even clearer.

 I hope this helps.